VirgilSecurity/virgil-sdk-php/docs/keys.md

 ### <a name="example-9"></a> Example 9: Confirm Public Key

-> The action purpose is to confirm public key’s data.
+> Confirm a Public Key’s data.

 > **Note:**

-> Confirm public key’s data if X-VIRGILREQUEST-SIGN HTTP header was omitted on deleteKey() action or resetKey action was invoked.
+> Confirm a Public Key’s data if the X-VIRGILREQUEST-SIGN HTTP header was omitted on deleteKey() action or resetKey action was invoked.

-> In this case user must collect all confirmation codes sent to all confirmed UDIDs and specify them in the request body in confirmation_codes parameter as well ac action_token parameter received on previous action.
+> In this case user must collect all the confirmation codes sent to all confirmed UDIDs and specify them in the request body in confirmation_codes parameter as well as action_token parameter received on previous action.

 ```php
 <?php